What is the SVN version control system?

 svn cleanup

-Subversion cons and pros
+Subversion pros and cons

-Advantages of Subversion include:
+The advantages of Subversion include:

 - Free open-source version control system.

 - Single server for the repository and its metadata.
-It allows users to store locally only those files, that they want to update and commit them directly to the server.
+It allows users to store locally only those files that they want to update and commit them directly to the server.

 - History of changes.